Wholetones’ music plays to healing frequencies

 Wholetones creates frequency-enhanced music products and devices.
-Founded by Michael S. Tyrrell, an award-winning author, musician, composer, and producer, Wholetones delivers healing frequencies embedded in beautiful, organically tuned, and originally composed music — performed by musicians rather than synthesizers or computer-generated music.
+Founded by Michael S. Tyrrell, an award-winning author, musician, composer, and producer, Wholetones delivers theorized healing frequencies embedded in beautiful, organically tuned, and originally composed music — performed by musicians rather than synthesizers or computer-generated music.

 Cancer Tutor: Start off by telling your story, how you discovered Wholetones?